 Corsair 4000D Airflow$95 The Guru’s Tip

-Get a closeup view of this case and ask questions about this build in our YouTube overview, shown at the top of this guide!
+Get a closeup view of this case and ask questions about this build in our YouTube overview, linked to earlier in this guide!

 Power Supply –